Skip to Content

 Types of Theft Offenses in Florida

-Theft may include a variety of property crimes such as:
+Theft may include a variety of property crimes, such as:

 • Conversion: This occurs when someone wrongfully takes or retains possession of another person's property and converts it to their own use.
 It involves using the property in a manner inconsistent with the owner's rights.